 Manage all employee files and records.

-Promotes that the surgical programs and clinical services are in compliance with the respective components of regulatory body and accrediting body standards. - Work in conjunction with the Medical Director and Medical Executive Committee in the evaluation and development of existing and new surgical services at the facility.
+Ensure that the surgical programs and clinical services are in compliance with the respective components of regulatory body and accrediting body standards.
+Work in conjunction with the Medical Director and Medical Executive Committee in the evaluation and development of existing and new surgical services at the facility.